 Measure Background/Rationale Regulation Impact of Measure

-percent if the loan tenure does
+lowered to (i) 40 p ercent if the loan tenure ·

-not exceed 30 years and the
+does not exceed 3 30 years and the loan

-loan period does not extend
+period does not ex tend beyond the

-beyond the borrower's age of

-65 years and (ii) 20 percent if
+borrower's age of 65 years and (ii) 20

-the loan tenure exceeds 30
+percent if the loan tenure exceeds 30 years

-years or the loan period

-extends beyond the borrower's
+or the loan period extends beyond the

-age of 65 years.
+borrower's age of 65 years.

-The LTV limit for housing loans
+The LTV limit for h

-to non-individuals was lowered

-to 20 percent, regardless of
+wered to 20 percent,

-whether the borrower has any
+regardless of whe ther the borrower has any

-outstanding housing loan.
+outstanding housi

-Besides tighter LTV limits, the minimum each down payment
+V limits, the minimum cash

-minimum cash down payment for individuals applying for a
+individuals applying for a

-second or subsequent housing
+uent housing loan was

-loan was raised from 10 to 25
+raised from 10 to

-percent.

-Aug 2013 - Lowered LTV limit
+• Aug 2013 - Lowered

-LTV limits for new housing

-loans granted for the purchase
+housing loans granted for

-of public housing to borrowers
+ublic housing to borrowers

-who are individuals with no
+s with no outstanding

-outstanding housing loan and

 applying for a housing loan

-were lowered to 60 percent if

-the loan tenure exceeds 25
+0 percent if the loan tenure

-years or the loan period
+or the loan period extends

-extends beyond the borrower's

-age of 65 years and the
+ver's age of 65 years and

-borrower is an individual with;
+the borrower is an ,

-LTV limits for new housing
+housing loans granted for

+ublic housing to borrowers

+s with one outstanding

+applying for another

+lowered to (i) 50 percent if

+es not exceed 25 years

+d does not extend beyond

+e of 65 years and (ii) 30

+tenure exceeds 25 years

+extends beyond the

+borrower's age of

-loans granted for the purchase
+housing loans granted for

+· · · · · · · · · · · · · · · · · · · ablic housing to borrowers

-of public housing to borrowers who are individuals with one
+who are individual s with two or more

-outstanding housing loan and

-Measure Background/Rationale Regulation Impact of Measure Measure applying for another housing loan were lowered to (i) 50 percent if the loan tenure does not exceed 25 years and the loan period does not extend beyond the borrower's age of 65 years and (ii) 30 percent if the loan tenure exceeds 25 years or the loan period extends beyond the borrower's age of 65 years; LTV limits for new housing loans granted for the purchase of public housing to borrowers who are individuals with two or more outstanding housing loans and applying for another housing loan were lowered to (i) 40 percent if the loan tenure does not exceed 25 years and the loan period does not extend beyond the borrower's age of 65 years and (ii) 20 percent if the loan tenure exceeds 25 years or the loan period extends beyond the borrower's Negulation impact of Measure 2 Oct 2012 Introduced Maximum age of 65 years. .
-The lean tenure rules impose a - NIA Oct 2012 - Introduced Maximum Loan Tenure for loans from financial institutions The objective of the measure is to discourage borrowers from taking on excessive leverage.
-Lower initial monthly repayments arising from long tenure loans may result in borrowers over-estimating their ability to service their loans.
-The loan tenure rules impose a limit of 35 years on the tenure of housing loans granted by FIs for the purchase of any private residential property.
-Latest (since Aug 2013) - Maximum loan tenure for housing loans granted by FIs for the purchase of HDB flats reduced to 30 years.
-For loans of more than • NA

-Measure Background/Rationale Regulation Impact of Measure 25 years or which extend beyond the retirement age of 65 years, the LTV limit is lower.
-May 1996 - Introduction of Seller's Stamp Duty (SSD) The SSD was introduced on May 14, 1996 to discourage speculation in the residential property market.
-The aim is to stabilize the market and prevent prices from overshooting.
-The SSD was imposed on residential properties sold within three years of purchase as follows: Sold within the first year of purchase, that is, the property is held for 1 year or less from its purchase date - the full SSD rate (1 percent for the first S\$180,000 of the consideration, 2 percent for the next S\$180,000, and 3 percent for the balance) is imposed.
-Sold within the second year of purchase, that is, the property is held for more than 1 year and up to 2 years - 2/3 of the full SSD rate.
-Sold within the third year of purchase, that is, the property is held for more than 2 years and up to 3 years - 1/3 of the full SSD rate.
-Additional amendments: November 1997 - Suspended SSD.
-The Government suspended Latest (since Mar 2017) - Reduced Seller's Stamp Duty (SSD) holding period and rates.
-Impose SSD on holding periods of up to three years, down from four years previously; Lower the SSD rate by four percentage points for each tier.
-The new SSD rates range from 4 percent (for properties sold in the third year) to 12 percent (for those sold within the first year).
-The implementation of stamp duties has been followed by a sharp reduction of speculative activity, as proxied by short-term resale transactions, including subsales.
-SSD for the sale of properties within 3 years of purchase made
+Measure Background/Rationale Regulation Impact of f Measure anothe percer 25 yea extend years a exceed beyond nding housing loans and applying for er housing loan were lowered to (i) 40 at if the loan tenure does not exceed ars and the loan period does not beyond the borrower's age of 65 and (ii) 20 percent if the loan tenure ds 25 years or the loan period extends d the borrower's age of 65 years.
+Oct 2012 - Introduced Maxim for loans from financial institu tions borrowers Lower init ctive of the measure is to discourage is from taking on excessive leverage.
+Itial monthly repayments arising from re loans may result in borrowers overge their ability to service their loans.
+The loan tenure rules impose a limit of 35 years on the tenure of housing loans granted by Fls for the purchase of any private residential property.
+Latest (since Aug 2013) - Maximum loan tenure for housing loans granted by Fls for the purchase of HDB flats reduced to 30 years.
+For loans of more than 25 years or which extend beyond the retirement age of 65 years, the LTV limit is lower. • NA May 1996 - Introduction of So (SSD) discourage property remarket are The SSD sold within was introduced on May 14, 1996 to ge speculation in the residential market.
+The aim is to stabilize the nd prevent prices from overshooting. was imposed on residential properties in three years of purchase as follows: vithin the first year of purchase, that is, operty is held for 1 year or less from its Latest (since Mar 2017) - Reduced Seller's Stamp Duty (SSD) holding period and rates.
+Impose SSD on holding periods of up to three years, The implementation of stamp duties has been followed by a sharp reduction of speculative activity, as proxied by short-term resale